ViswanadhaPavan20/campusbot/README.md

 # Campus Bot - Chatbot for SRGEC (Seshadri Rao Gudlavalleru Engineering College)

-Campus Bot is an AI-powered chatbot designed to assist students, faculty, and visitors with their queries regarding SRGEC (Sri Rajagopala Garu Engineering College, Gudlavalleru).
+Campus Bot is an AI-powered chatbot designed to assist students, faculty, and visitors with their queries regarding SRGEC (Seshadri Rao Gudlavalleru Engineering College, Gudlavalleru).
 It utilizes the RAG (Retrieval-Augmented Generation) architecture, combining information retrieval from a web-scraped knowledge base with natural language generation capabilities.

 ## Features